 We will show you a solution based on the fly sorting technique on the second worksheet.
-It can help us create an excel dashboard or other visualization tasks, especially when available space is scarce.
+It can help us create a dashboard or other visualization tasks, especially when available space is scarce.

-In our case, ‘on-the-fly sorting’ means that we bring the mouse towards the desired to be set column and the elements of the given column become organized.
+In our case, ‘on-the-fly sorting’ means that we bring the mouse toward the desired to be set column, and the elements of the given column become organized.
 Do you like it?

-This sounds pretty easy at first glance, but creating these rank algorithms requires adequate attention.
-As a bit of help, we placed a drop-down list for choosing values.
+This sounds easy at first glance, but creating these rank algorithms requires adequate attention.
+For some help, we placed a drop-down list for choosing values.

 Again, we will show you a little animation of how the order works, which will become easily understandable.

 Let’s also talk about the functions!
 In work, we have used the following functions: The MATCH function searches for a given element in a range after giving us the relative position of that element.
 So, for example, we determined the values of the ‘REAL SORT’ field by this method.

 The RANK () function creates the ‘Needed Order’ values.
-Its advantage gives us the calculation of what position is a given number in a sequence.
+Its advantage gives us the calculation of a given number’s position in a sequence.

 The elements of the ‘Num for sort’ column we got by using together with the CHOOSE() and ROW() functions.
 Download the help at the end of the article!